"No. No, you can't do that. If you go into his head, you might not come out! Peter! Peter, don't! PETER! NO! Peter!"

 He pulled back, one hand still cradling the back of Sylar's head.
 Could I love you?
 After everything you've done?
 Do I have that in me?
 He remembered Nathan?
 Sylar? telling him he could do anything.
 He sighed.
 Such a strange, strange world.
 It was a simple choice - show kindness, have compassion, forgive; or else leave Sylar here to rot just like Matt intended.
 Because that was what it came down to - was he better than Matt?
 Peter had already condemned Matt's actions, but was he willing to actually step up and sacrifice of himself, take a risk, open his heart and really give Sylar a chance to be the man Peter had seen in the dream?
 Or was he going to leave him in the eternal purgatory of never knowing human contact ever again?

 Peter had become so reckless and detached lately, but what was being asked of him now was to very deliberately make himself vulnerable to someone, bare himself and lay down his grievances.
 Noah had talked to him about the dangers of isolating himself from everyone, but this was the opposite - the dangers of making himself too open to someone, to someone who many wouldn't think deserved Peter's kindness or even a second thought.
 But Sylar was still human and Peter recognized that, despite everything.
-He was a human being; he'd come for help (and based on Matt's mental images, not for the first time, either); and he'd been denied.
+He was a human being; he'd come for help (and based on Matt's mental images, not for the first time, either); and he'd been denied (again).
 Peter's heart was damaged, but it was not so far gone that he, too, would ignore a genuine cry for help.
+Even from his brother's killer.

 He could feel the soft, fine hair between his fingers and the warmth of Sylar's scalp under his palm.
 He could see the delicate lashes fanned out over his lids, hear his quiet breaths, and smell the clean, fascinatingly engaging scent of another person up close.
 Peter kissed the sleeping beauty and a second later, he leaned into the kiss with fervor, opening Sylar's mouth and teasing inside to taste him and complete his tour of the senses.
 The sparks flew, his face warmed and flushed, butterflies rioted in his gut, and his heart fluttered wildly.
 Something changed inside of him.
 The muscles under his hand at the back of Sylar's neck suddenly tensed and the man's eyes flew wide as he was instantly liberated from the prison that had been forged from his own self-loathing and feelings of worthlessness.